fuse-box/fuse-box/docs/webworkers.md

 ## Configuring

-As said earlier, it's best to leave the configuration as it by default.
+As said earlier, it's best to leave the configuration as is by default.
 However, if you want to add plugins and toggle some flags, here is what you can do:

 ```ts